aanew1/GI-Bill-Decision-Tool/README.md

 as the tool may miss some in-state or public institutions.
 Users should recognize that this tool is oriented to utilization of the post-911, not Montgomery GI-bill.
 In this section, I will discuss overall project methodology.
 Later, I will cover how I approached ethical and responsible data collection for the various sources within the project.
 At this stage, I produced a CSV with all Yellow Ribbon Schools and associated information.

+* Lat-long to Zip Code: The VA site did not house zip codes, so an intermediate step to produce the zip codes from lat-long was required to proceed to determining the BAH rate for a school (location).